 Michel Coppieters, who obviously reads in rather obscure places, sent me this article from this month’s Current Biology – Stretchy nerves are an essential component of the extreme feeding mechanisms in rorqual whales”, by Vogl et al.

 Rorqual whales such as the blue whale, feed by engulfing water laden with krill.
 They can take in a massive amount of water equal to the volume of the whale itself.
-This requires the jaw to open very widely, and the tongue and ventral grooved blubber (VGB) to accommodate.
+This requires the jaw to open very wide, and the tongue and ventral grooved blubber (VGB) to accommodate.

 Vogl et al. have recently demonstrated how stretchy the nerves have to be to allow this feeding function – they could be easily stretched to over double their resting length with folded fascicles (bundles of nerve fibres) unfolding.